noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 ### notations

 - TODO: need to extract all notations and list them here
+  - theres likely more important things to focus on than remembering UML notations
+    - unless your job is remembering UML notations
 - at a high level each represent the same idea across diagrams
   - but depending on the context (i.e. diagram) the specifics could change
   - get creative: diagrams are like visual language, the communication of ideas